Jordan Díaz (baseball): 2023

-The Athletics optioned to the Triple-A Las Vegas Aviators to begin the 2023 season.
+The Athletics optioned Díaz to the Triple-A Las Vegas Aviators to begin the 2023 season.
 They promoted him to the major leagues on April 19.
 On April 21, Díaz hit his first career home run, a go-ahead solo shot off of Texas Rangers reliever Will Smith at Globe Life Field.
 On May 9, Díaz had his first multi-homer game, launching three home runs at Yankee Stadium against the New York Yankees.
 His first home run was a solo homer off of starter Clarke Schmidt, with his second home run also a solo homer off of reliever Albert Abreu, and his final blast a two-run homer off of Greg Weissert.
 In doing so, he became the only second baseman in franchise history to accomplish the feat alongside Héctor López.
 In 90 games for Oakland, Díaz hit .221/.273/.364 with 10 home runs and 27 RBI.

 2024

 Díaz was optioned to Triple–A Las Vegas to begin the 2024 season.
 In 29 games for Las Vegas, he hit .204/.288/.327 with two home runs and 10 RBI.
 On May 22, 2024, Díaz was designated for assignment by Oakland.
 He cleared waivers and was sent outright to Las Vegas on May 27.
 Díaz elected free agency following the season on November 4.